 Batemans Bay Bridge

 The current Batemans Bay bridge is to be replaced with a non-lifting bridge, restricting vessels with tall masts from entering the safe anchorages upstream in the Clyde River.
 Some additional moorings are to be provided down river from the new bridge and a T berth , shown in the photo, for short-term mooring by RMS.
 To read the current Transport NSW update, click here

 Sea grass moorings

 The BOA has made an extensive submission to the Marine Estate Management Authority on the specific issue of casual anchoring over sea grass beds.
 To view the submission please click here.

-Roads and Maritime Services has commenced a review of mooring management practices in the NSW waterways - focusing, on Sydney Harbour and Pittwater.
-This review builds on earlier work undertaken in 2015.
+Roads and Maritime Services did commenced a review of mooring management practices in the NSW waterways in 2018 This review build on earlier work undertaken in 2015.
 The BOA made a comprehensive submission to RMS on this matter .
 The review committee has been dissolved early 2020 and we are now awaiting where NSW Transport is going to take us